Request demo

 5) Regulations demand that your IAM project is accounted for

-You should take aspects like compliance, proper Segregation of Duties and the principle of least privilege into consideration during your IAM setup phase.
+You should take aspects like compliance, proper Segregation of Duties, robust authentication methods, and the principle of least privilege into consideration during your IAM setup phase.

 6) You mitigate risks in the hybrid cloud

-Credential theft is a big problem also in the cloud.
-According to the DBIR, there’s a two-fold increase in web application breaches to 43%, when compared to last year.
+Credential theft is a big problem also in cloud security.
+According to the DBIR, there’s a two-fold increase in web application breaches to 43% when compared to last year.
 Stolen credentials were involved in over 80% of these cases.
 Cloud assets were involved in nearly a quarter of all breaches of which 77% involved breached credentials.

 7) PAM can be set up faster